-SEC.
-206a.
-DENIAL OF PORT PRIVILEGES AND SANCTIONS FOR U.S.C.
-1826a HIGH SEAS LARGE-SCALE DRIFTNET FISHING
+SEC.101.3 DENIAL OF PORT PRIVILEGES AND SANCTIONS 16 U.S.C.
+1826a FOR HIGH SEAS LARGE-SCALE DRIFTNET FISHING

-(a) DENIAL OF PORT PRIVILEGES.--
+(a) DENIAL OF PORT PRIVILEGES.-

-(1) PUBLICATION OF LIST.--Not later than 30 days after November 2, 1992, and periodically thereafter, the Secretary of Commerce, in consultation with the Secretary of State, shall publish a list of nations whose nationals or vessels conduct large-scale driftnet fishing beyond the exclusive economic zone of any nation.

-(2) DENIAL OF PORT PRIVILEGES.--The Secretary of the Treasury shall, in accordance with recognized principles of international law--

-(A) withhold or revoke the clearance required by section 91 of the Appendix to Title 46 for any large-scale driftnet fishing vessel that is documented under the laws of the United States or of a nation included on a list published under paragraph (1); and

-(B) deny entry of that vessel to any place in the United States and to the navigable waters of the United States.

-(3) NOTIFICATION OF NATION.--Before the publication of a list of nations under paragraph (1), the Secretary of State shall notify each nation included on that list regarding--

-(A) the effect of that publication on port privileges of vessels of that nation under paragraph (1); and

-(B) any sanctions or requirements, under this Act or any other law, that may be imposed on that nation if nationals or vessels of that nation continue to conduct large-scale driftnet fishing beyond the exclusive economic zone of any nation after December 31, 1992.
+- (1) PUBLICATION OF LIST.-Not later than 30 days after November 2, 1992, and periodically thereafter, the Secretary of Commerce, in consultation with the Secretary of State, shall publish a list of nations whose nationals or vessels conduct large-scale driftnet fishing beyond the exclusive economic zone of any nation. - (2) DENIAL OF PORT PRIVILEGES.-The Secretary of the Treasury shall, in accordance with recognized principles of international law- - (A) withhold or revoke the clearance required by section 91 of the Appendix to Title 46 for any large-scale driftnet fishing vessel that is documented under the laws of the United States or of a nation included on a list published under paragraph (1); and - (B) deny entry of that vessel to any place in the United States and to the navigable waters of the United States. - (3) NOTIFICATION OF NATION.-Before the publication of a list of nations under paragraph (1), the Secretary of State shall notify each nation included on that list regarding- - (A) the effect of that publication on port privileges of vessels of that nation under paragraph (1); and - (B) any sanctions or requirements, under this Act or any other law, that may be imposed on that nation if nationals or vessels of that nation continue to conduct large-scale driftnet fishing beyond the exclusive economic zone of any nation after December 31, 1992.

+3 The High Seas Driftnet Fisheries Enforcement Act (P.L.
+102-582) is codified as 16 U.S.C.
+1826a-c.
+The section number refers to P.L.
+102-582.

-(b) SANCTIONS .--
+(b) SANCTIONS.-